Mediation

 Licensing Requirements

 No national statutory licensing requirement for mediators in Spain.
 Professional accreditation available through recognised bodies including Mediation Association of Spain and Spanish Arbitration Club.
-Mediators must complete training programs approved by relevant professional associations.
+Mediators must complete training programmes approved by relevant professional associations.
 Autonomous communities may have their own accreditation requirements.
 Castile and León has specific mediator registration requirements.
 Continuing professional development encouraged to maintain accreditation.
 No national statutory accreditation requirement exists, but professional certification increasingly expected.

 Local Court Systems

 Burgos falls under the jurisdiction of Castile and León High Court and local courts of first instance.
 The Spanish court system comprises Supreme Court, High Courts of Autonomous Communities, and Courts of First Instance.
 Local courts handle civil, commercial, family, and labor matters.
-Courts have ADR programs and can refer parties to mediation.
+Courts have ADR programmes and can refer parties to mediation.
 Courts follow national procedural traditions with Castile and León adaptations.
 The judiciary supports mediation as efficient alternative to litigation.
-Local courts may have specific mediation programs and referral procedures.
+Local courts may have specific mediation programmes and referral procedures.

 Fee Structures

 Mediation costs in Burgos follow national Spanish standards.
 Commercial mediation typically costs EUR 200-500 per hour.
 Family mediation costs approximately EUR 150-400 per hour.
-Court-connected mediation may be subsidised or free in some programs.
+Court-connected mediation may be subsidised or free in some programmes.
 Costs typically shared between parties unless otherwise agreed.
 Legal aid may be available for eligible parties.
 The cost savings compared to litigation are significant, with mediation often costing 10-15% of litigation costs.
 Private mediation centres set their own fee schedules.

 Bar Association Rules